Non-certified Copies of Birth Records

 Where do I get a non-certified copy of a birth record?

-For same day service: Visit a local issuance office in any county in the state for records 1900-present.
+For in person service: Visit any Minnesota county vital records office for records 1900-present.
 Pre-1900 records are available only in the county of birth.
 The Office of Vital Records at the Minnesota Department of Health does not have walk-in service.

-Apply by email, fax or mail: to the Office of Vital Records at the Minnesota Department of Health for records 1900-present.
+For service by fax or mail: to the Office of Vital Records at the Minnesota Department of Health for records 1900-present.

 Payment is accepted by credit card (MasterCard, VISA, or Discover), check or money order and is deposited upon receipt.

 - By fax.
-You can fax your application to 651-201-5740.
-Do not fax it more than once; each application will be processed as a separate request.
+Fax your application to 651-201-5740.
+Do not fax it more than once; each application is processed as a separate request.
 If the notary uses a raised or embossed seal, instead of a rubber ink stamp, please lightly shade over the seal with a pencil so it is visible on the fax.

 - By mail.
 Mail your application to: